michalantolik/chemik-police/README.md

 ## Repository overview

 This is a demo project presenting various DevOps tools and technologies.
+It uses Jenkins build system.

 It presents how to: